Web-Feet/coasterdocs/install.md

 - coaster.install.theme (theme select / install step)
 - complete-welcome (installed with new welcome message on first login)
 - complete (installed)

+#### Other storage files

+There are two other files in the same folder, which are both used when running the updateAssets script.

+ - `/storage/app/coaster/assets.json`

+ This stores what version of the assets have been downloaded (ie. jQuery, filemanager).
+ If you want to redownload these asset files again you can just delete this file.

+ - `/storage/app/coaster/updates.json`

+This stores the version of database migrations applied and if updates outside the vendor folder have been applied.